 The framework of creating an investment presentation pitch consists of big ideas.
 Investors have a lot of information to absorb in a single pitch, so giving them a broad, big-picture understanding of your business is the most realistic way to capture their interest.

 As geeks, we get it - diving into your research and the complexities of your ideas is the most exciting aspect of an investment pitch.
 But, before giving your audience a step-by-step breakdown of how you plan to achieve your goals, focus on giving them context.
 More than anything, your investment presentation is a first impression: Who are you as a business?
 What is your business all about?
+For example, if you are presenting a media pitch, it's critical that your differentiating points stand out.
 By ironing out these basic questions first, you’ll have a strong framework to support the more detailed aspects of the pitch.

 2) In An Investment Presentation, You’re A Storyteller.